Would you like a little Death to go with your Life Insurance?

 - Hoffman leafs through five envelopes that he takes from Jill Tuck – the final Jigsaw targets (we see movie folders like this all the time, filled with 8 x 10 glossies of the targets, more than written information) – pulling out one photo to ask Jill, “Who’s this?”
 Christ!
 Read the bio, lazybones!
 Why do people NEVER read the bios and just look at the pictures?!

 - A mother and son are trapped in a dungeon with a lever marked “Live” and “Die” connected to a vat of acid.
 Though they are involved in a surprising plot shock later, right now, the son desperately flips the lever to “Live.”
 Nothing happens.
-He exclaims incredulously that it doesn’t work, then flips it back and forth wildly – hey, whoa, Heath Ledger as Nurse Joker!
+He exclaims incredulously that it doesn’t work, then flips it back and forth wildly between Live and Die-– hey, whoa whoa whoa, Heath Ledger as Nurse Joker!
 Maybe the “Die” side works!

 - Amanda is introduced by Jigsaw as a reformed junkie: “Here she stands – clean.”
 Hooray!
 But has Jigsaw had any experience with junkies?
 Will she still be clean tomorrow?
 And tomorrow after that?
 And after that?
 That’s why we call them junkies, Jiggie babe.
 Always in between fixes.

 - At one point, the detectives working on Strahm’s case call in Hoffman just to show him an anomaly in Strahm’s fingerprint.
 They couldn’t tell him this on the phone?
-A terribly-acted sequence involving one-line extras who must have just gotten their SAG cards.
+A terribly-acted sequence involving one-line extras whom we must assume are just now qualifying to get their SAG cards.

 - What IS this warehouse that Hoffman keeps walking around in – a gigantic death palace that draws no curiosity from police, neighbors, council, electricity grids, contractors who deliver heavy equipment?